openrewrite/rewrite-docs/getting-started/rewrite-maven-plugin/README.md

 ## The "Warn" Goal

-Execute`mvn rewrite:warn` runs configured recipes in the same way that the fix goal does, but only writes the warnings to the build log.
+Execute`mvn rewrite:warn` to dry-run the active recipes and print which visitors would make changes to which files to the build log.
 This does not alter your source files on disk at all.
 This goal can be used to preview the changes that would be made by a recipe.

 It could also be manually called in a continuous integration environment, and if you so choose, fail the continuous integration build if the build log contains any such warnings.